Ilhan Omar says she will "be here probably longer than Trump" when Laura Loomer’s reporter asks her if she has “begun packing" her bags for Somalia

 Jihadi Congresswoman Ilhan Omar @IlhanMN became belligerent, saying, “I’ll be around longer than Trump,” “Trump is deranged,” and “I am not going anywhere,” after @loomerunleashed @thecharlesdowns asked her today if President Trump was right when he said she married her brother. https://t.co/JTvW4DguDI pic.twitter.com/aCLUaz5vtZ— Laura Loomer (@LauraLoomer) December 2, 2025

-In the caption of the video, Loomer called Omar a "jihadi".
-The exchange, which has received more than 1 million views on X, comes after President Trump recently targeted the Somali community in a recent cabinet meeting.
+In the caption of the video, Loomer calle Omar a "jihadi".
+The exchange, which has received more than 1 million views on X, comes after President Trump targeted the Somali community in a recent cabinet meeting.

 Mentioning that he didn't want any Somali immigrants - without specifying "legal" or "illegal" - in the US, the President added: